Siemens-Healthineers/K2s/docs/op-manual/networking-architecture.md

 # Networking Architecture for *K2s*

-## Core Principles and Architecture
+## Core Principles and Architecture: simplicity and maximum performance

 In alignment with K2s' foundational design principles of operational <b>simplicity</b> and <b>maximum performance</b>, our networking architecture is built upon Flannel CNI configured in host-gateway mode.
 This provides a transparent, high-throughput, and low-latency data plane that is ideal for demanding workloads and facilitates straightforward network analysis.
-For production-grade security, K2s integrates the [security addon](https://github.com/Siemens-Healthineers/K2s/blob/main/addons/security/README.md) which uses Linkerd to establish a zero-trust environment for all TCP-based traffic through transparent mTLS and fine-grained policy enforcement.
+For production-grade security, K2s integrates the [security addon](https://github.com/Siemens-Healthineers/K2s/blob/main/addons/security/README.md) which uses [Linkerd](https://linkerd.io/) to establish a zero-trust environment for all TCP-based traffic through transparent mTLS and fine-grained policy enforcement.

 ## The Broader Strategic Value of Simplicity and Performance